 You will then see the screen below confirming the account has been Setup and has a unique Index.

-Stay logged into Mediahawk as you will need to copy the code after setting the Email clicks in Google Tag Manager
+Stay logged into Mediahawk as you will need to copy the code after setting the live chat trigger in Google Tag Manage

 Identifying an Element or Unique ID within your Chat Platform